dcooney/ajax-load-more/ajax-load-more/README.txt

 Your votes make a big difference!
 If you like Ajax Load More, please vote for my plugin.

+== Frequently Asked Questions ==

+= Is the ajax functionality secure? =

+Yes, Ajax Load more uses admin-ajax and nonces in order to protect URLs and forms from being misused.

+= Can I make modifications to the plugin code? =

+Sure, but please be aware that if any modifications are made may affect future updates.

+= Can I modify the repeater? =

+Yes, visit the Repeaters area in the WordPress admin.

 == Installation ==